LE DIFESE 2020

 The soils on which the vineyards stand has varied and complex terrain features with a strong presence of limestone, feature areas rich in marl and pebbles as well as being partly clayey; they sit at an altitude of between 100 and 300 metres above sea level, with a south/south-west exposure.

-Harvesting was carried out by hand with careful selection of the grapes, began on September 5 for the Cabernet Sauvignon and was completed at the end of the month with the Sangiovese.
+The harvest, carried out by hand with careful selection of the grapes, began on September 5 for the Cabernet Sauvignon and was completed at the end of the month with the Sangiovese.
 The harvest has been quicker in 2020 due to the rapid maturity reached by the grapes, and not

 Careful selection and sorting of the bunches by hand.
 Soft destemming of the grapes.